Call for Papers (Research Papers)

 The annual Joint Conference on Digital Libraries (JCDL) is the primary international event for the inter- and multi-disciplinary community of academics and practitioners in digital libraries coming from computer, information and social sciences, and other related disciplines.
 JCDL encompasses the many meanings of the term digital libraries, including notions of managing, operating, developing, curating, evaluating, or utilizing collections of data/information/knowledge in various domains.

-The deadline for submitting Research papers has been extended till 21 January 2022!
+The deadline for submitting Research papers has expired!

 JCDL 2022 – Bridging Worlds